-COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT English 4 Honors 302700HW This course engages students in extended study and analysis of complex literary and informational texts and requires students to craft advanced written works and presentations.
+COURSE NAME/ COURSE LEVEL COURSE CODE DESCRIPTION PRE-REQUISITES GRADE LEVEL(S) UNIT CREDIT English 4 302700CW English 4 is a study of early (Anglo Saxon) writing and British literature that includes several genres.
+The course also includes a minimum of one Shakespearean play.
+The course also includes writing in multiple genres and communication in various formats.
+School Criteria 11-12 1 English 4 Honors 302700HW This course engages students in extended study and analysis of complex literary and information texts and requires students to craft advanced written works and presentations.
 English 4 prepares students for college and career success by building on the foundational skills from all previous levels of English.
 The focus is a focus of early (Anglo Saxon) writing and British literature through the 20th century.
 Successful completion of Eng 3 or Eng 3 Honors 11-12 1 AP English Language/ Composition 307100AW This is a college-level course for those students who are highly competent in verbal skills.
 Language and composition will be explored in-depth through a close reading of nonfiction texts and essays.
 Writing tasks include analytical and critical essays as well as various other types of composition.
 Particular attention is given to rhetorical analysis and persuasive techniques.
 All students enrolled in the course are required to take the AP Language and Composition exam in May.
 Successful completion of Eng 2 Honors and Eng 3 Honors; Demonstrated ability to think critically; Teacher recommendation 11-12 1 AP English Literature 307000AW This is a college-level course for those students who are highly competent in verbal skills.
 Literature and composition will be explored in-depth through a close reading of fiction and nonfiction texts and essays.
 Writing tasks include analytical and critical essays as well as various other types of composition.
 Particular attention is given to rhetorical analysis and persuasive techniques.
 All students enrolled in the course are required to take the AP Literature and Composition exam in May.
-Must meet all of the following:Successful completion of Eng 2H and Eng 3H; Demonstrated ability to think critically; Teacher recommendation 12 1 Yearbook Production 305400CW This is an elective course for students who have successfully completed English 1 and who show outstanding skills in writing, design, or photography.
-The program includes staff organization, ad sales, and business management, feature writing, layout and design, photography, and the publication process.
-Students will refine skills as they produce a school yearbook.
-This course does not take the place of any required English course.
-Successful completion of English 1 and Instructor Approval via Application process 9-12 1 Yearbook Production 2 305402CW This is a continuation of Yearbook Production 1.
-The program includes staff organization, ad sales, and business management, feature writing, layout and design, photography, and the publication process.
-Students will refine skills as they produce a school yearbook.
-This course does not take the place of any required English course.
-Successful completion of Yearbook Production 1 and Instructor Approval via Application process 10-12 1
+Must meet all of the following:Successful completion of Eng 2H and Eng 3H; Demonstrated ability to think critically; Teacher recommendation 12 1